 Job Skills Resources

-If the interview process is indeed what’s keeping so many people with autism from getting the jobs they want, there are plenty of interview prep services out there.
+If the interview process is indeed what’s keeping so many autistic people from getting the jobs they want, there are plenty of interview prep services out there.
 The problem is that most of them aren’t designed for neurodivergent people.

 InterviewPREP (the Interview Preparation and Rehearsal Employment Program) from the Asperger/Autism Network (AANE) is designed with ND people in mind.